YukiyamaShizuka/SPONSOR/Apple_Device_Sponsorship_Request_TreeOS_Signal_SapClarify.md

 If you choose to support this environment, you are not enabling productivity.
 You are enabling the construction of a system **where structure is truth**, and **truth is executable.**

+*Note: The execution stack will be fully implemented on whichever platform confirms sponsorship first.
+That platform will become the canonical host for TreeOS structure validation.*

+*If you're evaluating internal feasibility for supporting the execution stack (TreeOS / Signal / SapClarify),
+feel free to contact me directly for low-friction coordination.
+Contact options are listed README.*

 Thank you for your consideration.

 — *Yukiyama Shizuka*